1g4-mirror/pv/docs/pv.1.md

     **pv** creates a temporary file for this purpose, and automatically removes it afterwards.

-    This can be useful if you have a pipeline which generates data (your input) quickly but you don\'t know the size, and you wish to pass it to some slower process, once all of the input has been generated and you know its size, so you can see its progress.
+    A common use for this is this where one part of a pipeline generates data quickly but of unknown size, and the next part processes it slowly.
+With "*quick* **\| pv -U - \|** *slow*", a progress bar is displayed with unknown size for the *quick* part, then a second is shown with a known size for the *slow* part.

 ## Alternative operating modes